 One of a Member’s most important skills is communicating—receiving, understanding and evaluating information from many sources, and passing on information and opinions in Parliament and elsewhere—to the government and to individuals and groups.

-Being well informed and having up to date information is vital if a Member is to understand and debate the great range of legislation and other issues dealt with by the House and provide an effective representational link between his or her constituents and the Parliament.
+Being well informed and having up to date information is vital if a Member is to understand and debate the great range of legislation and other issues dealt with by the House and provide an effective representational link between their constituents and the Parliament.

 Members spend a great deal of time reading, although they cannot expect to read all the material sent to them.
-Major national and regional, and sometimes overseas, newspapers and journals are priority reading in order to be informed on day to day news and views.
+Major national, regional, and international news is priority reading in order to be informed.
 In addition, hundreds of reports are presented to the House each year and a Member with an interest in even just a few policy areas may read hundreds of pages of reports annually in order to keep in touch with the subject matter.
-Members may also read articles and listen to television and radio programs in their area of interest.
 They also need to read and digest detailed research on specific topics done for them by personal or parliamentary staff.
 Parliamentary or party committee work may require more reading and research in relatively specialised areas.

 Parliamentary committee work